RepoShapley: Shapley-Enhanced Context Filtering for Repository-Level Code Completion: Related Work

 \paragraph{Repository-Level RAG and Retrieval Control.} RAG mitigates non-local dependencies in code completion by retrieving cross-file evidence~\cite{lewis2020RAG,izacard2021RAG,parvez2021retrieval,guu2020retrieval,jiang2023active,mallen2023not,yao2024adaptive}.
 Recent work improves context quality via iterative retrieval~\cite{gao2023retrieval,zhang2023repocoder,shrivastava2023repofusion,zhang2025coderag}, structure-aware indexing, including dataflow or call graphs~\cite{cheng2024dataflow,liu2024graphcoder}, and dedicated benchmarks~\cite{ding2023crosscodeeval,liu2024repobench,li2025codefilter,generation2024coderag,yang2025deep}.
 In parallel, retrieval control has received increasing attention, focusing on when to retrieve and what to retain under a fixed context budget.
 RepoFormer~\cite{Wu2024repoformer} triggers retrieval through self-evaluation, while \texttt{CODEFILTER}~\cite{li2025codefilter} filters chunks using independent likelihood-based signals.
 However, these controllers largely assess chunks in isolation.
 As a result, they do not explicitly account for combinatorial interactions such as complementarity between interfaces and implementation.
 In contrast, we cast context filtering as a coalition scoring problem to model such inter-dependencies.

 \paragraph{Shapley Values in RAG and Supervision.} Shapley values~\cite{shapley1953value} provide an axiomatic notion of marginal contribution and have been widely used in interpretability, including SHAP-style formulations~\cite{Lundberg2017shapley,ghorbani2019data,sundararajan2017axiomatic}.
 In RAG, prior work applies Shapley-style analysis to attribute outputs to retrieved documents~\cite{nematov2025source,ye2025fair} or to estimate token-level importance~\cite{asai2024self,xiao2025tokenshapley}.
-Our use differs in its role in the pipeline.
-Instead of post-hoc analysis of a frozen system, we use Shapley-style marginalization to construct supervision for retrieval control.
+Our use differs along three axes.
+First, whereas SHAP and Data Shapley~\cite{ghorbani2019data} perform \emph{post-hoc} attribution on a frozen model, we use Shapley marginalization to \emph{construct supervision} for an active retrieval controller.
+Second, document-level Shapley in RAG~\cite{nematov2025source,ye2025fair} treats each retrieved passage as an independent player; we instead operate at the \emph{chunk} level within a single repository and explicitly model coalition effects such as saturation and conflict.
+Third, TokenShapley~\cite{xiao2025tokenshapley} attributes importance to individual tokens, whereas our formulation attributes importance to \emph{subsets} of retrieved chunks, capturing inter-chunk synergies that token-level analysis cannot express.
 We then distill the resulting coalition reasoning into a token-level policy, enabling practical retrieval decisions during generation.